iroma/fhirbase/README.md

 ```

-### Tables abbreviations
+### Table of Abbreviations

 Postgresql with default configuration limits length of table names.
 We didn't want to rebuild postgresql so we shortened table names
-using the following abbreviation table:
+using the following table of abbreviations:

 ```sql